pdlussier/daty/README.md

 #### Option 1: with GNOME Builder
 Open GNOME Builder, click the "Clone..." button, paste the repository url.
 Clone the project and hit the ![](https://terminal.run/stuff/run_button.png) button to start building Daty.

+**Note**

+Depending on your distribution you could have to run

+    systemctl --user start xdg-desktop-portal

+in order to build the flatpak with GNOME Builder.

 #### Option 2: with Flatpak Builder
 ```